Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Numerical Simulations

 In Figure \ref{fig:Speed} we present the mean forward speed of the nano-swimmer in $\hat{\Bo{z}}$ direction, denoted by $V_z$, as a function of frequency $\Omega$ across the three different motion regimes.

 The mean speed changes smoothly as a function of the frequency.
 In the low frequency range of planar tumbling motion, the mean speed is zero.
-In higher frequencies, in the regime of spatial helical motion, the nano-swimmer leaves the $x-y$ plane and starts a corkscrew locomotion.
-We define the critical frequency where the swimmer leaves the $\Bo{\hat{x}\Bo{\hat{y}}}$ plane as $\Omega_0$.
+In higher frequencies, in the regime of spatial helical motion, the nano-swimmer leaves the $\hat{x}-\hat{y}$ plane and starts a corkscrew locomotion.
+We define the critical frequency where the swimmer leaves the $\hat{x}-\hat{y}$ plane as $\Omega_0$.
 Increasing the frequency above $\Omega_0$, one can see an increase in the speed $V_z$ up to a maximum.
 Further increasing the frequency, the speed continues to decrease.
 Upon further increase of frequency, the swimmer's motions switch to the \textit{asynchronous} swimming, where the switching frequency is denoted by $\Omega_s$, also known as the \emph{step-out} frequency \cite{SteOutishiyama2001swimming,zhang2009characterizing}.
+The circular markers in Figure \ref{fig:Speed} are values taken from experimental measurements in \cite{wu2021helical}.